grycap/vmrc/README.md

 2. Compile from sources with the command:
 ```
-mvn2 package -Dmaven.test.skip=true
+mvn package -Dmaven.test.skip=true
 ```
-The generated WAR file will be located in target/vmrc.war
+If compilation is successful (BUILD SUCCESS), the generated WAR file will be located in target/vmrc.war
 3. Deploy vmrc.war into Apache Tomcat (simply drop the war file into Tomcat's webapps folder).
 4. Start Apache Tomcat
 5. VMRC server's endpoint should be available at http://your_ip:8080/vmrc/vmrc (no GUI, just a WS endpoint)